lucaslorentz/caddy-docker-proxy/README.md

 This plugin provides these flags:

 ```
--docker-label-prefix string
+-label-prefix string
       Prefix for Docker labels (default "caddy")
--docker-caddyfile-path string
+-caddyfile-path string
-      Path to a default CaddyFile (default "")
+      Path to a base CaddyFile that will be extended with docker sites (default "")
--docker-polling-interval duration
+-polling-interval duration
       Interval caddy should manually check docker for a new caddyfile (default 30s)
 -proxy-service-tasks
       Proxy to service tasks instead of service load balancer (default false)
--docker-validate-network
+-validate-network
-      Validates if caddy container and target are in same network (default true)
+      Validates if caddy container and proxy target are in same network (default true)
 ```

 Those flags can also be set via environment variables: